In Depth: Gunfire and Muzzle Flash (Updated 10 July 2020)

 Sapphire plug-ins let you create stunning organic looks unmatched by any host native effect tools.
 Key features include over 270 effects and 3000+ presets, a powerful Effect and Transition Builder, and integrated tracking and masking with the Academy Award-winning Mocha.
 Sapphire’s superior image quality, control, and render speed offer massive time-savings — allowing creatives to focus on what matters most, delivering an impact that keeps audiences coming back.

 Red Giant Supercomp for compositing gunfire, muzzle flash, smoke New

 Keying, tracking, cleanup, and visual effects compositing, right inside of After Effects.

-VFX Suite includes Supercomp, King Pin Tracker, Chromatic Displacement, Spot Clone Tracker, Optical Glow, Knoll Light Factory, Primatte Keyer, Shadow, and Reflection.
+VFX Suite includes Supercomp, King Pin Tracker, Chromatic Displacement, Spot Clone Tracker, Optical Glow, Knoll Light Factory, Primatte Keyer, Shadow, Reflection and Lens Distortion Matcher.

 Trapcode Particular is meant for many things, not merely muzzle flashes, but Red Giant has some great free presets for Particular for Muzzle Flash, laser guns, and more.

 Tracer fire with Red Giant Trapcode Particular